the-isf-academy/making-with-code/content/cs9/unit01/project/_index.md

 ✅ **The assessment is broken down into four criteria:**
 - Project Planning
 - Data Analysis
-- Data Visualizations
+- Data Visualization
-- Data Communication Communication
+- Data Communication

 **For each criteria you will be assigned a score from 0-3:**